 A tee fitting is commonly used to send a pipe in two seperate directions.

-Any of the fittings above can also be reducer fitting, that means the thread on each side of the fitting will be a different diameter.
-This can be useful when attaching pipe to an appliance and the diameters of each are different (ie. the appliance does not take an 8mm fitting)
+Any of the fittings above could also be reducer fitting, that means the thread on each side of the fitting will be a different diameter.
+This can be useful when attaching pipe to an appliance and the diameters of each are different (ie. the appliance does not take an 8mm fitting).

 How to use a compression fitting